Abhineet94/AbhineetBot/README.md

-# SentimentAnlysysBot
+# AbhineetBot
-It will give you sentiment score of a sentence
+It will give you information about me